 We endeavour to take students out of the classroom, with trips to the theatre and cinema, to exhibitions and to other places of interest.
-The Civil War and Cromwell road trip has proved particularly popular.
-There is a thriving enrichment programme with an active History Society (Clio) and there is also a superbly resourced library.
+There is a thriving enrichment programme with an active History Society (CLIO) and there is also a superbly resourced library.